-(2) Mineral Companies (which for purposes of this listings requirement, includes subsidiaries, joint ventures, associates and investments) are required to disclose the details contained in these paragraphs on an attributable beneficial interest basis (i.e. beneficial “see through” basis).
+(2) The disclosure required below must be on an attributable beneficial interest basis (i.e. beneficial “see through” basis).

-(3) Mineral Companies may report on an aggregated attributable beneficial interest basis (“total basis”) where the required disclosure details in these paragraphs have been previously disclosed and published by separately listed Mineral Companies in compliance with this listing requirement.
+(3) Disclosure may be made on an aggregated attributable beneficial interest basis (“total basis”) where the required disclosure below has previously been disclosed by another issuer in compliance with Requirements.
 If disclosure is made on a total basis, then the attributable beneficial interest percentage must also be clearly stated.

-(4) Mineral Companies’ disclosure in accordance with 8.62(g) must be compliant with the SAMREC Code and parts of Table 1 and Section 12 The applicable relevant SAMREC Code Table 1 (Checklist and guidelines of reporting and assessment criteria) paragraphs are referred to throughout this requirement as follows: [refer to Tx.x(x)].
-Where the disclosure is not in accordance with a Section 12 or Table 1 paragraph, or incorporates a number of such paragraphs, it will be referred to as follows [stand alone].
+(4) Disclosure must comply with the SAMREC code and this Section

-(5) Mineral Companies must disclose the full name, address, professional qualifications and relevant experience (including the name and address of the body recognised by SAMREC of which the Competent Person is a member) of the Lead Competent Person authorising publication of the information disclosed in terms of these paragraphs [refer to T9.1].
+(5) Disclose the name, address, professional qualifications and relevant experience (including the name and address of the body recognised by SAMREC of which the CP is a member) of the lead CP authorising release of the information disclosed below.

-(6) Mineral Companies must include a statement that they have written confirmation from the Lead Competent Person that the information disclosed in terms of these paragraphs are compliant with the SAMREC Code and, where applicable, the relevant Section 12 and Table 1 requirements and that it may be published in the form and context in which it was intended [stand-alone].
+(6) Include a statement that the issuer has obtained written confirmation from the CP or lead CP, that the information disclosed are compliant with the SAMREC code and this Section and that it may be published in the form and context in which it was intended .

-(ii) Disclosure compliance:

 (1) Where individual operations, projects or exploration activities are material to:

-(aa) Mining Companies, then 12.13(iii) and 12.13(iv) must be complied with in full (if any sub-paragraph or paragraphs is/are not applicable, an appropriate statement(s) must be made); or
+(aa) Mining issuers: , 12.13(c)) and 12.13(d)

+(bb) Exploration issuers: , 12.13(d)

-(bb) Exploration Companies, then 12.13(iv) must be complied with in full (if any sub-paragraph or paragraphs is/are not applicable, an appropriate statement or statements must be made).
+If any paragraph is not applicable, an explanatory statement must be made.

-(2) Where individual operations, projects or exploration activities are not material to Mineral Companies, then only 12.13(iii)(6) and 12.13(iii)(8) require compliance disclosure.

-(iii) Mining Companies annual disclosure requirements:
+(iii) Mining

-Mining Companies must disclose the following information, where applicable, for the financial year/period under review, as part of their annual reports:

-(1) a brief description of any exploration activities, exploration expenditures, exploration results and feasibility studies undertaken [stand-alone but refer to T4 and T5, section 12.10 (e) (ii), (iii) for guidance];
+Disclosure of the following, where applicable:

+[exploration item, moved below]

-(2) a brief description of the geological setting and geological model [refer to T2.1, T4.1];
+(2) a brief description of the geological setting and geological model

-(3) a brief description of the type of mining and mining activities, including a brief history of the workings or operations [refer to T1.4];
+(3) a brief description of the type of mining activities, including a brief history of the workings or operations ;

-(4) production figures, including a comparison with the previous financial year/period [stand-alone];
+(4) production figures, including a comparison with the previous financial year/period ;

-(5) a statement that the company has the legal entitlement to the minerals being reported upon [refer to T1.5] together with any known impediments [stand-alone];
+(5) a statement on the legal entitlement to the minerals being reported upon together with any known impediments ;

-(6) the estimated Mineral Resources and Mineral Reserves (“Mineral Resource and Reserve Statement”) [refer to T4];
+(6) the estimated mineral resources and mineral reserves ;

-(7) a description of the methods and the key assumptions and parameters by which the Mineral Resources and Mineral Reserves [refer to T4, T6] were calculated and classified;
+(7) a description of the methods and the key assumptions and parameters by which the mineral resources and mineral reserves were estimated and classified;